 File a claim

-Even with hard work and resources, we can't always prevent service interruptions.
-We are committed to providing a continuous and sufficient supply of electricity to our customers but will take responsibility for losses that occur due to our negligence.
+Although we work year-round to prevent power outages, we can't always prevent service interruptions or accidental damages.
+We're committed to providing a continuous and quality supply of service and electricity to our customers and will take responsibility for losses that happen due to our negligence.

-In the event of a service interruption, we aim to respond to claims promptly and fairly and to make the process easy for you.
-In our evaluation of your claim, we may review records, interview witnesses or employees and perform a technical evaluation.
+We aim to respond to all claims promptly and fairly and to make the process easy for you.
+We may review records, interview witnesses or employees and perform a technical evaluation while we review your claim.
 You can help the process move quickly by providing thorough and accurate information and documentation.

 - how the incident happened